telefonicaid/Rush/README.md

 `./mocha [name_of_the_test]` (note that in this case you will have to install mocha globally: `npm install -g mocha`).
 Otherwise, if you want to run all the tests together the command is:
 `make test` (from 'tests' dir)

+##Running benchmarks
+### Dependencies

+Rush uses Performance Framework as its benchmark suite.
+To install this dependencie, run `npm install` in Rush root directory.

+### Running benchmarks

+There are different benchmark depending on the conditions of the server.

+**Blockin Server:** This benchmark controls the number of queued services when the server takes some time to answer the petitions.
+This time can be configured in the `config.js` file.
+Different tests will be executed with different delays: from the start time to the max delay increasing at the set interval.

+**Flusing Queues:** This benchmark controls the time that takes the completion of a service.
+The number of services to be completed can be set in the `config.js` file.
+In addition you can set the payload of the services.
+Different tests will be executed with differents payloads: from the start payload to the max payload increasing at the set interval.

+**No Lag Server:** This benchmark controls the number of queued services when the server answers without any delays.
+You can set the number of bytes that the server will emit, the time of the server and the number of services to be completed.

 ## Rush and OAuth

 This in an example of a request to Twitter API with with OAuth authentication: